matheuscanela-tools/tools-benchmark/README.md

-## Redis-Benchmark Script
+## Benchmark Script

-Redis-Benchmark script was designed to simulate reads and writes against a Redis server.
+This benchmark script was designed to simulate reads and writes against a server.
 The script allows you to specify the number of simultaneous threads, loops per thread and for how long the script will wait for each loop.

 #### Write Mode